florencelarkin/ramp_task/README.md

 It will run on a web browser, and also on iOS and Android devices.

-Alternatively you can run it through github pages using this link: https://florencelarkin.github.io/driving_task_raw/#/
+Alternatively you can test it on your browser through github pages using this link: https://florencelarkin.github.io/ramp_task/#/